piyushjadhav2804/SlackBot_DigitalMain_using_BOLT_Node.js/README.md

 - help: shows list of commands and also gives you interactive buttons
 - weather: fetches weather of the city you entered
 - joke: tells a random joke

+## Custom Commands

+You can use the following custom slash commands:
+- /mybot hello: greets you
+- /mybot time: shows the time
+- /mybot help: shows list of commands

+## Interactive Buttons

+When you type help command, it gives two interative buttons:
+- Hello: greets you
+- Time: tells you the time

 ## Credits